-Blending the sounds of funk and blues with a raucous cacophony of powerful driving rhythms, Stomptown Brass make the most of their impressive line-up: 3 Drummers, 3 Trombones, 2 Trumpets, one Saxophone and one big dirty Tuba.
+Stomptown Brass has emerged as one of the most unique acts in Ireland in recent times.
+Blending the sounds of funk and blues with a raucous cacophony of powerful driving rhythms, Stomptown Brass make the most of their impressive line-up: two Drummers, two Trombones, two Trumpets, one Saxophone and one big dirty Tuba.

 Liam Ryan - Trumpet

 Rob Grant - Trumpet

 Luke Byrne - Tenor Sax

 "Requiem for the Truth was an incredible and epic experience for the Dublin Fringe audiences and a spectacular way to close out the 2017 festival.
 The show was full of drama, impact and adrenaline.
 It was engaging and enchanting from start to finish" - Kris Nelson, Artistic Director, London International Festival of Theatre

 "Really unique, poignant and clever cross cultural fusion of theme, music, location and experience.
 With the added bonus of unexpectedly dancing in the street to a live New Orleans style brass band.
 Loved it." - Avril Stanley, Festival Director, Body&Soul

 "Spectacular show, we absolutely LOVED it." - Foil, Arms & Hog

 “A total immersive spectacle with amazing music and performances, a perfect celebration to the end of truth.” - Cian O’Brien, Artistic Director, Project Arts Centre

 “Stomptown Brass and Collapsing Horse closed out the 2017 edition of Dublin Fringe Festival in invigorating and exuberant style.
 Requiem for the Truth thrilled our audiences, combining the talents of two exciting Irish artistic collectives to offer a truly unique gig experience with magical flourishes they’ll remember for years to come.” - Ruth McGowan,